 Linda Dudjak, PhD, RN, associate professor, was successful in earning a grant from the University of Pittsburgh Health Policy Institute for her work on “Attitude and Knowledge of Nurses Regarding Value Based Performance.”

 Marilyn Hravnak, PhD, RN, CRNP, BC FCCM, FAAN, professor, along with Robert M. Friedlander, MD, was successful in acquiring R01 funding from the National Institute of Nursing Research for the project, “Developing Goal Directed Perfusion Therapy in SAH Neurocardiac Injury.”
-More information about this project can be found at the NIH-funded projects site.
+Read for more information about this project can be found at the NIH-funded projects site.

 Mijung Park, PhD, MSN, MPH, RN, assistant professor, was awarded a grant from the Aging Institute of UPMC Senior Services for her project “Feasibility and Acceptability of Adding Family Components to Evidence-Based Collaborative Care Model for Older Adults.”
 Details about the funded project can be found here.

-Further details about the School’s research can be explored at this Web site.
+Further details about the School’s research can be explored on our Research page.